-Companies House listing shows the owner has 20 active development companies, Shape Real Estate is one of these, along with another 8 dissolved/liquidated companies to date. https://bit.ly/2M99BAT
+Companies House listing showed that, at that time, the owner had 20 active development companies, Shape Real Estate being one of these, along with another 8 dissolved/liquidated companies to date. https://bit.ly/2M99BAT

-There are no guarantees to ensure that the developer abides by conditions to renovate the Royal Hotel.
-The developer could sell the hotel in any state of repair and with no guarantees that renovation as a hotel will take place as indicated, or that the final building could be viable as a hotel (with its greatly reduced grounds and gardens for complementary hotel additions).
-There has been no significant information provided in the way of market research into the viability of the proposed renovated hotel to date.
+There were no guarantees to ensure that the developer would abide by conditions to renovate the Royal Hotel.
+The developer could sell the hotel in any state of repair and with no guarantees that renovation as a hotel would take place as indicated, or that the final building could be viable as a hotel (with its greatly reduced grounds and gardens for complementary hotel additions).
+There was no significant information provided in the way of market research into the viability of the proposed renovated hotel.

-No. The Town Council has a lease on the Bath Grounds with five years still to run and a right to renew that lease for a further 28 years.
+No. The Town Council had a lease on the Bath Grounds with five years still to run and a right to renew that lease for a further 28 years.

 Does Ashby need more houses?

-No. The new Local Plan has already allocated more than the necessary housing land needed in the District until 2031.
-In fact, it expects that almost 1000 more houses will be developed than the identified requirement.
-Ashby is already taking a disproportionate amount of that new housing, with another 2050 houses allocated to Money Hill in the plan.
+No. The new Local Plan already allocated more than the necessary housing land needed in the District until 2031.
+In fact, it expected that almost 1000 more houses will be developed than the identified requirement.
+Ashby was already taking a disproportionate amount of that new housing, with another 2050 houses allocated to Money Hill in the plan.

 In February 2014 Oakland Hotels, who own the Bath Grounds and the Royal Hotel, applied to North West Leicestershire District Council for Planning Permission to build five, large, three storey modern "villas" at the eastern end of the Bath Grounds.
 They also applied for permission to extend the Royal Hotel and build a large "pavilion" and "kiosk" on the car park.
 The picture at the top of this page is the developer's artist's impression of the new "villas" as seen from the Bath Grounds.
 The Friends of the Bath Grounds mounted a vigorous campaign opposing these applications.
 We believe that the Bath Grounds are a precious, irreplaceable community open space, fundamental to the character of Ashby and that they need to be protected from any development which is not for enhancing community recreational use.